-This simulation of the Warrior II is an exact likeness of the real-life G-BOZI, including the wear and tear in the cockpit from decades of use as a training aircraft.
-For those who would prefer a less worn cockpit, we have included a set of alternative 'clean' textures.

-Both texture sets can be found in the '\justflight-aircraft-pa28-warrior-ii\Cockpit\' folder and replace the files found in '\justflight-aircraft-pa28-warrior-ii\SimObjects\Airplanes\JF\PA28\Warrior\TEXTURE.VC' folder.
+This simulation of the Arrow III is an exact likeness of the real-life G-BGKU, including the significant wear and tear to the cockpit resulting from decades of use as a training aircraft.
+For those who would prefer a less worn cockpit, we have included a set of alternative textures.
+The two texture sets can be found in the 'justflight-aircraft-pa28-arrow-iii\Cockpit\' folder and replace the files found in 'justflight-aircraft-pa28-arrow-iii\SimObjects\ Airplanes\JF\PA28\Arrow\TEXTURE.VC' folder.